 The manager, principal, supervisor or RRTWC:

 - reviews reasonable adjustments at appropriate intervals.
-This must occur once a year as a minimum to ensure adjustments are still appropriate;
+This must occur once a year as a minimum to ensure the medical condition or its impacts have not changed and the adjustments are still appropriate;

 - maintains written records of the review process including any changes to or cessation of reasonable adjustments; and